-Custom and One-of-a-Kind Malas and Rosaries
+Custom and One-of-a-Kind Malas, Rosaries, and Necklaces

 The gallery below shows semi-precious beads I keep on hand.
 Availability of Venetian, crystal, and lamp work, and ceramic accent beads varies.

 Purple, violet, and banded amethyst; deep orange and natural "gold fish" carnelian; chocolate red garnets; pale pink rose quartz; plus the spectrum of colors of jaspers and agates from pale blues to rich greens and earthy browns, as well as a vast selection of Swarovski crystal -- the options for custom malas and rosaries are endless.
 Our goal is to custom design beautiful prayer beads you will cherish and enjoy for years.

 I've come to rely on a few reputable sources for semiprecious beads and findings.
 Since these pieces are not jewelry per se -- though the rosaries may of course be worn as necklaces, and most malas will wrap twice around the wrist -- I no longer use sterling silver findings, but rather heavy gauge eye pins intended for the clergy, and split rings that resist opening.
 Beautiful sterling silver centers and crucifixes are available, however, as well as silver plate.
 Even so, I love the look and feel of more affordable pewter equally, and copper gives a unique, warm, and earthy spin.